Dodgers beat Giants 2-1 in playoff thriller, advance to NLCS

 “Super tough.
 Obviously, you don’t want a game to end that way,” San Francisco manager Gabe Kapler said.
 "There’s no need to be angry about that.
 I just think it’s a disappointing way to end.
 There are other reasons we didn’t win today’s baseball game, so that was just the last call of the game.”

+Morales told a pool reporter that check-swings are one of the most difficult calls umpires have.

+“I don’t have the benefit of multiple camera angles when I’m watching it live,” Morales said.
+“When it happened live I thought he went, so that’s why I called it a swing.”

-Mookie Betts had a postseason career-high four hits and will lead the next step for the defending World Series champions at Atlanta for Game 1 of the best-of-seven NLCS on Saturday night.
+Mookie Betts had a postseason career-high four hits and will lead the next step in the Dodgers' title defense at Atlanta for Game 1 of the best-of-seven NLCS on Saturday night.
+Roberts expects Scherzer to be ready to start, saying, “that's the plan.”

-Los Angeles came back from a 3-1 series deficit to beat the Braves in last year's NLCS, taking Game 7 by a 4-3 score on the way to its first title since 1988.
+Los Angeles came back from a 3-1 series deficit to beat the Braves in last year's NLCS, taking Game 7 by a 4-3 score on the way to its first championship since 1988.

 “It’s going to be another good one.
 It’s not going to be easy,” Bellinger said.
 “We played each other a few times the last few years.
 So we kind of know what each other’s got, and really looking forward to it.”

-Camilo Doval plunked Justin Turner with one out in the ninth and Gavin Lux then singled before Bellinger delivered his most meaningful hit in a difficult season.
+Camilo Doval plunked Justin Turner with one out in the ninth and Gavin Lux singled before Bellinger came through with his most meaningful hit in a difficult season.

 “You really do want to be in that moment,” Bellinger said.

-Scherzer, the Game 3 loser (by a 1-0 score) who came over from Washington at the trade deadline, pitched a hitless ninth on two days' rest to close out a best-of-five series certain to go down among the several classics these franchises have played — right up there with the 1951 and 1962 editions that matched up in three-game tiebreakers for the NL pennant, with the Giants winning each time.
+Scherzer, who lost his Game 3 start 1-0, came over from Washington at the July 30 trade deadline.
+He pitched a hitless ninth Thursday on two days' rest to close out a best-of-five series certain to go down among the classics these franchises have played — right up there with the three-game tiebreakers won by the Giants to take NL pennants in 1951 and 1962.

 “That was crazy.
 That’s nuts,” Scherzer said.
 “So to be in that moment, with everything on the line, with the way we’ve been playing this whole series, to get the ball in that situation, man, that was a rush.”